MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Authoritative servers

-When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME or
-{{!DNAME=RFC6672}} records) in the Additional Section for any in-bailiwick SvcDomainNames.
+When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records in the Additional Section for any in-bailiwick SvcDomainNames.
+If the zone is signed, the server SHOULD also include positive or negative DNSSEC responses for these records in the Additional section.

 ## Recursive resolvers {#recursive-behavior}

-Recursive resolvers that are aware of SVCB SHOULD ensure that the client can execute the procedure in {{client-behavior}} without issuing a second round of queries, by incorporating all the necessary information into a single response.
+Recursive resolvers that are aware of SVCB SHOULD help the client to execute the procedure in {{client-behavior}} with minimum overall latency, by incorporating additional useful information into the response.
 For the initial SVCB record query, this is just the normal response construction process (i.e. unknown RR type resolution under
 {{!RFC3597}}).
-For followup resolutions performed during this procedure, we define incorporation as adding all Answer and Additional RRs to the Additional section, and all Authority RRs to the Authority section, without altering the response code.
+For followup resolutions performed during this procedure, we define incorporation as adding all useful RRs from the response to the Additional section without altering the response code.

 Upon receiving a SVCB query, recursive resolvers SHOULD start with the